paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 ## The `withRuntime` parameter

 If the `withRuntime` parameter is `true`, then blocks shouldn't (and can't) be reported to JSON-RPC clients before the JSON-RPC server has finished obtaining the runtime specification of the blocks that it reports.
-This includes the finalized block reported in the `initialized` event.
+This includes the finalized blocks reported in the `initialized` event.

 If `withRuntime` is `false`, then the `initialized` event must be sent back quickly after the function returns.
 If `withRuntime` is `true`, then the JSON-RPC server can take as much time as it wants to send back the `initialized` event.